 Leave us a message...

-If you are reading this EVOHOME Help! post, the likelihood is you now own a Honeywell evohome product… Congratulations, you have made an excellent choice and have one very clever money saving device in your home!
+If you are reading our EVOHOME Help Guide, the likelihood is you now own a Honeywell evohome product but its not been installed quite correctly.
+In any case, congratulations on your purchase, once you've resolved your issues, you will see that you've made an excellent choice and have a great product fitted in your home.

 My personal experience of the Honeywell evohome system is that it is very easy to install and configure.
 However, since our launch in 2014 we have experienced emails and calls from customers with evohome ‘problems’.
 Sadly the same issues are occurring - incorrect installation/testing and/or the binding/system configuration is not being done correctly.